 4. Get a high-end router.

 This one may be a stretch.
 If they have an out-of-date router with old technology, it will be hard to get a solid connection.
 You might try splitting the cost of a top-of-the-line router that will provide faster speeds and consistent wifi for all.
-Read our review of the best home wifi router to learn more.
+Read our best home wifi router roundup to learn more.